greenygh0st/tcache/README.md

 // get the types value for a given key public async Task<T> GetValueFromKey<T>(string key)

-// check to see if a key exists, not the fetch functions will return null for empty keys making this useful public async Task<bool> KeyExists(string key)
+// check to see if a key exists, note the fetch functions will return null for empty keys making this useful for just checking public async Task<bool> KeyExists(string key)

 // remove the specified key from Redis